10 Best Laptops For Engineering Students 2024

 *CREO, CATIA projects will need the SurfaceBook 3 though these two is rarely used in engineering

-- It’s much lighter
+- Much lighter

 Performance